 That’s interesting to me because most of our work has always been delivered and sold online.

-In terms of finding new clients and building business, we’ve been doing quite good in the last two months.
+In terms of finding new clients and building business, we’ve been doing quite well in the last two months.
 I would say, very good.
 Much better than we initially expected two months ago.
-So yeah, maybe even for us as well it would be structurally better to find clients online only and to start business with them.
+So yeah, maybe even for us as well it would be structurally better to find clients online only and to start doing business with them.

 But still, in the new normal, you’ll lose a little bit of dynamics, let’s put it that way.

 Yeah, we’re seeing that.
 A couple of projects that should have started for us got paused.
 We did the same–a hiring freeze.
 I thought if this starts getting worse, I want to be conservative about any decisions I make.
 But right now I feel pretty optimistic, like those Americans you mentioned.

 Yeah, you have a little bit of that.
 You’ve been infected with the American virus.
 The good one.

 We need to realize that 5-10% of the economy is gone and I don’t think it will return easily in the coming year, year and a half.
 Especially in the hardest-hit sectors, it’s going to be tough.
 We need to adapt.
 One development that I specifically wanted to mention, it’s quite interesting, we see an acceleration in clients that want to accelerate their digital transformation.